Profiling Parallel Code

 |Total Time Plot||Bar graph showing relative size of Self Time, Self Comm Waiting Time, and Total Time for this function on this worker|

-The code that is displayed in the report is taken from the client.
+The code that the report displays comes from the client.
 If the code has changed on the client since the communicating job ran on the workers, or if the workers are running a different version of the functions, the display might not accurately reflect what actually executed.

 The following listing from the summary report shows the result of using the Automatic Comparison Selection of Compare (max vs. min TotalTime).
-The comparison shows data from worker (lab) 3 compared to worker (lab) 1 because these are the workers that spend the most versus least amount of time executing the code.
+The comparison shows data from worker 50 compared to worker 62 because these are the workers that spend the most versus least amount of time executing the code.

 The following figure shows a summary of all the functions executed during the profile collection time.
 The Manual Comparison Selection of max Time Aggregate means that data is considered from all the workers for all functions to determine which worker spent the maximum time on each function.
 Next to each function's name is the worker that took the longest time to execute that function.
 The other columns list the data from that worker.

-To see only a plot of interworker communication times, select Plot CommTimePerLab in the Show Figures menu.
+To see only a plot of interworker communication times, select Plot Communication Time Per Worker in the Show Figures menu.

 Plots like those in the previous two figures can help you determine the best way to balance work among your workers, perhaps by altering the partition scheme of your codistributed arrays.